Lauren Sullivan: Early career

 Sullivan researched neglected tropical diseases under Regius Professor Michael Ferguson at the University of Dundee, specialising in African sleeping sickness.
 She graduated from the University of Dundee with a Doctor of Philosophy (PhD) degree in 2012 with a doctoral thesis titled "Discovery and development of diagnostic biomarkers for human African trypanosomiasis".
 She then worked on malaria under Jean Langhorne at the Francis Crick Institute in London, having held a Daphne Jackson fellowship.
 She is also qualified as a secondary school science teacher.

 She has served as Borough Councillor at Gravesham Borough Council and Leader of the Opposition at Kent County Council.

+In her youth, Sullivan was elected as a Member of the UK Youth Parliament.

 Political career

-In the 2024 General Election, Sullivan was elected Member of Parliament (MP) for Gravesham with 16,623 votes (38.5%) and a majority of 2,712 over the second place Conservative candidate and incumbent, Adam Holloway.
+In the 2024 general election, Sullivan was elected Member of Parliament (MP) for Gravesham with 16,623 votes (38.5%) and a majority of 2,712 over the second place Conservative candidate and incumbent, Adam Holloway.

 Sullivan was a Councillor on Gravesham Borough Council from 2015 until 2025.
 She had been a Cabinet Member since 2019 and resigned as a Cabinet Member following her election to Parliament.

 On 24 July 2024, Sullivan made her maiden speech in the House of Commons during a debate on education and opportunity.

+On 20 May 2026, she was appointed parliamentary private secretary to the Department for Science, Innovation and Technology.